obatiuk/spam-filter-tool-java/README.md

 	*
 	```

-Use `--help` program argument to see more options
+Use `--help` argument to see more options